Home » Posts tagged 'energy matters'

 Now Spain proposes to go 100% renewable

-The list of countries, states, cities and towns that have announced ambitious plans to go 100% renewable continues to grow.
+Now Spain proposes to go 100% renewable The list of countries, states, cities and towns that have announced ambitious plans to go 100% renewable continues to grow.
 The latest entrant is Spain, which according to the Guardian plans to switch to 100% renewable electricity by 2050 and aims to fully decarbonize the country’s economy shortly after.
-Evaluating the full decarbonization option is beyond the scope of a blog post, so here I give Spain the routine Energy Matters treatment to see whether it has any chance of converting its electricity sector to 100% renewables by 2050.
+Evaluating […]

 The cost of wind & solar power: batteries included

-For some time now we here on Energy Matters have been harping on about the prohibitive costs of long-term battery storage.
+The cost of wind & solar power: batteries included For some time now we here on Energy Matters have been harping on about the prohibitive costs of long-term battery storage.
 Here, using two simplified examples, I quantify these costs.
-The results show that while batteries may be useful for fast-frequency response applications they increase the levelized costs of wind and solar electricity by a factor of ten or more when used for long-term – in particular seasonal – storage.
-Obviously a commercial-scale storage technology much cheaper than batteries is going to be needed before the world’s electricity sector can transition to intermittent renewables.
-The problem is that there isn’t one.
+The results show that while batteries may be useful for fast-frequency response applications they increase the […]

 How to save the world from climate catastrophe – the IRENA study